Vet Finish Line will guide you a NAVLE® “PASS” GUARANTEED*!

 Dr. Carly Fielding graduated from Kansas State University College of Veterinary Medicine in 2017.
 While in vet school she enjoyed tutoring students in multiple courses.
 After school she completed a small animal rotating internship at Tufts.
 Dr. Fielding then went on to further advance her training by completing an internal medicine internship and worked as an ER clinician.
 She is currently working in as a Medical Director at a small animal general practice.
 Dr. Fielding enjoys internal medicine cases and getting to care for feline patients.

-Dr. Katya Schuster
+Katya Schuster Barber, DVM, MS

 Dr. Schuster Barber is originally from Germany but grew up in Florida.
 She obtained a B.S. degree in zoology from the University of Florida and a M.S. degree in ecology/environmental biology from the University of North Florida before deciding to pursue a career in veterinary medicine.
 She attended St. George’s University where she graduated with highest honors in 2017.
 During her time at SGU she tutored many students in the classes below her.
 Dr. Schuster Barber has worked in small animal and exotic general practice, home euthanasia, and now urgent care.
 She practices in the Portland, Oregon metro area.